 Through UiPath Assistant, you interact and trigger your own Attended Robot.
 It lets you choose the different ways of running the processes.
-The assistant displays a list of available processes and allows you to command this attended robot to run any of these processes with a single click.
+Assistant displays a list of available pre-built automations and allows you to command this attended robot to run any of these with a single click.

-The ideal use case for an Assistant compatible listing are the attended automation processes that empower each employee of an organization or a department to benefit from that automation.
+The ideal use case for a pre-built automation for Assistant are the attended automation processes that empower each employee of an organization or a department to benefit from that automation.

 Before zeroing on a particular use case, the publisher should ask:

 - whether it would enable employees to delegate tasks they do each day to their robot-like taking action to schedule meetings, perform research and run reports, or analyze, manage, and maintain data.